Learning Dynamics of Meta-Learning in Small Model Pretraining: Abstract

 \section{Abstract}

 Large language models are powerful but costly.
-We ask whether meta‐learning can make the pretraining of small language models not only better but also more interpretable.
-We integrate first–order MAML with subset-masked LM pretraining, producing four LLama-style decoder-only models (11M-570M params), and evaluate it on a fundamental NLP task with many settings and real-world applications.
-Compared with vanilla training, our model (i) reaches the same loss up to 1.6× sooner, (ii) improves F$_1$ on multilingual Universal NER under equal compute, and (iii) makes the training dynamics easy to read: first the network’s representations fan out (“diversify’’) and later they collapse into a smaller, shared subspace (“compress’’).
-This two-stage shift shows up as a rise-and-fall in both effective-rank curves and attention-head entropy.
-The same curves pinpoint which layers specialise earliest and which later reconverge, giving a compact, interpretable signature of meta-adaptation.
-Code, checkpoints and WandB logs are released.
+We ask whether meta-learning can make the pretraining of small language models not only faster but also more interpretable.
+We integrate first–order MAML with subset-masked LM pretraining, producing four LLama-style decoder-only models (11M–570M params), and evaluate on multilingual Universal NER.
+Compared with vanilla training, our hybrid setup (i) reaches the same loss up to 1.6× sooner, (ii) yields modest but consistent average gains on Universal NER at medium/large scales under equal compute (+2–3 percentage points), and (iii) and (iii) reveals phase-like learning dynamics: models first diversify their representations, then compress them in a pattern that aligns with improved episodic accuracy.
+These observations are correlational, not causal, and we do not claim generality beyond NER or across seeds.
+We also document a trade-off: perplexity on Paloma (a diverse language modeling benchmark spanning 18 domains; \citet{magnusson2024paloma}) is worse at most scales.
+Code, checkpoints and analysis logs are released.